 The Advanced Placement (AP) Program is designed to give students a head start on university/college while still in the supportive environment of a secondary school classroom.
 Taking the optional international AP Exam sends a powerful message to colleges and universities that students are ready for postsecondary.
 Successful completion of the AP exam can enable students to gain admission, university credits (university/college specific), scholarships, and placement into advanced courses.
-Currently, St. Michael offers AP Exam preparation as part of its Grade 12 University Biology (SBI4U) program, Grade 12 Calculus and Vectors (MCV4U), as well as Grade 12 University History (CHY4U).
-(AP is a registered trademark of the College Board).
+Currently, St. Michael offers AP Exam preparation as part of its Grade 12 University Biology (SBI4U) program, Grade 12 Calculus and Vectors (MCV4U).
+AP is a registered trademark of the College Board.
 Preparation courses are necessary for Biology and History.
-SBI4U (AP) requires both pre AP SBI3U and SCH3U.
-CHY4U (AP) requires pre-AP CHW3M.
+SBI4U (AP) requires both pre-AP SBI3U and SCH3U.